Where the Wild Things Are

-Trixie, viagra canada Daddy, and Knuffle Bunny take a trip to the neighborhood Laundromat.
-But the exciting adventure takes a dramatic turn when Trixie realizes somebunny was left behind Using a combination of muted black-and-white photographs and expressive illustrations, this stunning book tells a brilliantly true-to-life tale about what happens when Daddy’s in charge and things go terribly, hilariously wrong.
+Trixie, Daddy, and Knuffle Bunny take a trip to the neighborhood Laundromat, but the exciting adventure takes a dramatic turn when Trixie realizes some bunny was left behind Using a combination of muted black-and-white photographs and expressive illustrations, this stunning book tells a brilliantly true-to-life tale about what happens when Daddy’s in charge and things go terribly, hilariously wrong.

 The Secret Garden

 The Secret Garden, by Frances Hodgson Burnett, is part of the Barnes & Noble Classics series, which offers quality editions at affordable prices to the student and the general reader, including new scholarship, thoughtful design, and pages of carefully crafted extras.

 Harriet the Spy

 Meet Harriet M. Welsch — one of the most unforgettable, funniest characters in children’s literature.
 Harriet is a girl with only one ambition in life: to be a spy.
 She works hard at it — filling her secret notebook with observations about her parents, friends, and neighbors.
 But when her classmates find her notebook and read her mean comments about them, Harriet finds herself shunned by everyone.
 How can she put her spying talents to good use and make her friends like her again?

 Charlie and the Chocolate Factory

 Willy Wonka’s Famous Chocolate Factory is opening at last!
 But only five lucky children will be allowed inside … and what Augustus Gloop, Veruca Salt, Violet Beauregarde, Mike Teavee, and Charlie Bucket find is even wilder than any of the wild rumors they’ve heard!